DBS Catalogue of Prices definition

 • In this event, DBS will be obliged to perform the work on the alternative solution once a corresponding Change Request, in which LLC agrees to compensate DBS for such work in accordance with the then-applicable DBS Catalogue of Prices (see, Clause 9.2), has been signed by LLC.

-• The terms and conditions of this Agreement including, without limitation, the DBS Catalogue of Prices, will be no less favorable to the members of the LLC Group than the terms and conditions (from DBAG's perspective) of any agreement pursuant to which DBS develops, maintains or operates any similar software program or computer network, directly or indirectly, in part or in total, for DBAG including its Affiliates.
+• The terms and conditions of this Agreement including, without limitation, the DBS Catalogue of Prices, will be no less favorable to the members of the LLC Group than the terms and conditions (from DBAG's perspective) of any agreement pursuant to which DBS develops, maintains or operates the System or any similar system, software program or computer network, directly or indirectly, in part or in total, for DBAG including its Affiliates.

 • In this event, DBS will be obliged to perform the work on the alternative solution once a corresponding Change Request, in which LLC or the Eurex Entities, respectively, agrees to compensate DBS for such work in accordance with the then-applicable DBS Catalogue of Prices (see, Clause 9.2), has been signed by LLC or the Eurex Entities, respectively.